signal-kite/articles/check-list-for-landing-page.md

 It should be 16x16.

 ##### Which extension is the file?
-Actually, it can be anything: .ico, .png, .jpg and so on but for best compatibility use .ico.
+It can be anything: .ico, .png, .jpg, and so on but for best compatibility use .ico.

 ##### How to make it?
-Usually it's a smaller copy of your logo.
+Usually, it's a smaller copy of your logo.
 Create a square logo and resize it into your favorite editor.
 Then save it as .ico.
 If your editor can't save a graphical file as .ico, use any online tool, for example, this free popular tool [CloudConvert](https://cloudconvert.com/png-to-ico).

 ##### Where to put it?
-You can put it anywhere in your website but for the best results, copy it into the root folder.
+You can put it anywhere on your website but for the best results, copy it into the root folder.
 The file should be called favicon.ico.

 ##### How to insert it?
 In your HTML file add the following code (inside the "&lt;head&gt;" tag):